its-me-abhishek/ccsync-docs/docs/index.md

         docker-compose up

 **Note:** If you plan to run the backend without Docker, run it as a `root` user preferably on `WSL` or any Linux Distro with a user that has elevated permissions to modify files and directories.

+**Note:** Setup the sync server using the official documentation provided [here](https://github.com/GothenburgBitFactory/taskchampion-sync-server).

+### Steps to setup the Taskwarrior Flutter app with CCSync

+1. For development/personal purposes, in order to use CCSync with Taskwarrior Flutter app, one needs to setup only the backend and the sync server.
+The frontend setup is optional.

+2. Open the `api_service.dart` file.

+3. For baseUrl, replace `http://YOUR_IP:8000` with the deployed API endpoint.

+4. For origin, replace `http://localhost:8080` with the deployed sync server endpoint.

+5. Set `sync.server.origin` in your Taskwarrior configuration to the deployed sync server URL.

+6. Here's how your api_service.dart should look after these changes:

+        class ApiService {
+        // Use deployed values for baseUrl and origin String baseUrl = 'http://deployed-api-endpoint.com'; // replace with actual deployed API endpoint String origin = 'http://deployed-sync-server-endpoint.com'; // replace with actual deployed sync server endpoint
+        // Other ApiService code...
+        }

+7. Run the app.

 ### Troubleshooting